samcan/westward-ho-nes/README.md

 be run in Mesen.

 ### Compiling on Linux
-Tested in a live CD environment of Pop!OS 20.04.
+Tested in a live CD environment of Pop!OS 20.04 and in an install of Ubuntu 20.04.

 #### Prerequisites
 * Python 3.8.x (tested using Python 3.8.2)